Key Employment Laws Affected by the Coronavirus Pandemic

 Although the original OSHA standards were written for health care workers and first responders, they are applicable to all businesses that have employees who are exposed to dangerous pathogens or infectious diseases.
-For example, you must provide personal protection equipment (PPE) including face protection and protective clothing to employees where they can be exposed to COVID-19 and other workplace hazards.
+For example, you must provide personal protection equipment (PPE), including face protection and protective clothing, to employees where they can be exposed to COVID-19 and other workplace hazards.

-The Family and Medical Leave Act (FMLA) requires larger employers (those with 50 or more employees) to give up to 26 weeks of unpaid leave.
+The Family and Medical Leave Act (FMLA) requires larger employers (those with 50 or more employees) to provide up to 26 weeks of unpaid leave.
 The leave must be used for the employee’s serious health condition, for the birth of a child, to care for an immediate family member or parent with a serious health condition, or to provide care if a family member must report for active military duty.

-Employers are not required to pay employees who are on an FMLA-approved leave (except for the coronavirus paid leave described below), but they must continue the employee’s group health coverage and the employee must continue to pay their share of premiums.
+Employers are not required to pay employees who are on an FMLA-approved leave (except for the coronavirus paid leave described below), but they must continue the employee’s group health coverage, and the employee must continue to pay their share of premiums.
 At the end of the leave, the employer must restore the employee to their same or an equivalent position if they return in a timely manner.

 Paid Sick Leave Requirement and Tax Credit

 The 2020 Families First Coronavirus Response Act requires employers to pay employees sick pay and paid leave for COVID-19-related reasons.
 Your business can receive tax credits to offset these costs.
 You must pay employees in these situations:

 Employees may take paid time off for up to two weeks, or 80 hours, of paid sick leave at their regular pay rate, if they: